almet/infuse/presentation/slides/07_conclusions.md

 * The data is centralised (like Google, Facebook etc)
 * Sensible data (locations, web pages)
-* Wrong recommendations
-* Serendipity
+* Serendipity: user are not discovering new topics

 ---